Shadow-Wizards-Money-Gang/website/src/content/docs/wiki/world_pacts.md

 Currently, there are three World Pacts.
 A pact is selected based on the resource given, and then the deal is sealed by r-clicking on it with a Flint and Steel.

 - **Preternatural**: Sealed by offering the stela a **Diamond**.
 Increases the rate at which XP is gained; however death will always claim a level.
 After lv 9, the XP gain returns to normal but instead casting prowess is increased
-- **Persevering**: Sealed by offering the stela an **Emerald**.You will only lose a level every 4 deaths; however XP gain is halved.
+- **Persevering**: Sealed by offering the stela an **Amethyst Block**.You will only lose a level every 4 deaths; however XP gain is halved.
 After lv 9, the effects wanes.
-- **Titanic**: Sealed by offering the stela an **Amethyst Block**.
+- **Titanic**: Sealed by offering the stela an **Emerald**.
 Your health increases unnaturally fast, but at the cost of slightly decreased XP gain.
 At lv 10, the effect wanes.